Wondering where the best places to study abroad in Australia are? We got you! While … Read more

 - Known in Australia as a university for the ‘real world’ due to its links with industry, relevant teaching and applied research.
 Industry representatives and professionals contribute to the development of courses ensuring that students are gaining a practical perspective to their theoretical education.

 - QUT’s business school was the first in Australia to achieve “triple crown” international accreditation (EQUIS, AACSB and AMBA), held by less than 1% of business schools in the world.

-- QUT’s communication and media, and education programs are both ranked in the top 50 in the world according to QS World University subject rankings.
+- QUT’s communication and media, and nursing programs are both ranked in the top 50 in the world (QS World University Rankings by Subject 2020).

 - Links with international leaders such as Boeing, Microsoft and the United Nations ensure that courses respond to changing employer demands, and QUT’s graduate employment rates are among the best in Australia.

 - QUT is the state’s largest university, with 50,000 students, of whom nearly 10,000 are international students from more than 100 countries.